demmonico/sh/bash_profile/README.md

   ```bash
   curl -LJ -o ~/.bash_profile_helper.sh https://raw.githubusercontent.com/demmonico/bash-goodies/master/bash_profile/bash_profile_helper.sh
   ```
-  **Note** it recommended to use dot in the begin of file name to make it hidden
+  **Note** it is recommended to use a dot at the beginning of the file name to make it hidden
 - put [bash profile helper](bash_profile_helper.sh) near with your .bashrc or .bash_profile file
 - add to the last one following line: `source ~/.bash_profile_helper.sh`